lundqvistr/manual_medfak_research_data/manual.md

 * Data cleaning
 * Analysis, possibly in steps
 ### More on scripts in different software
+?
+Ska detta med?
 #### R
 #### SAS
 #### SPSS
-If different syntax files, a “master” syntax file can use “INSERT FILE” to invoke sub files.
+- If different syntax files, a “master” syntax file can use “INSERT FILE” to invoke sub files.
 #### Stata
 ### Some good examples
 ### Some bad examples